shafreenAnfar/shafreen-public-profile/README.md

 ### Articles/Blogs

+- <a href="https://medium.com/@anfar.shafreen/ballerina-concurrency-no-more-ticking-time-bombs-4a360ac4b1ab" target="_blank">Ballerina Concurrency: No More Ticking Time Bombs</a> (Nov 2024)
 - <a href="https://medium.com/@anfar.shafreen/the-fallacies-of-integration-and-the-way-forward-a6a0f422497e" target="_blank">The fallacies of integration and the way forward</a> (Oct 2023)
 - <a href="https://medium.com/ballerina-techblog/spring-boot-vs-ballerina-back-end-for-front-end-bff-service-e108eda70f95" target="_blank">Spring Boot vs Ballerina: Back-end For Front-end (BFF) Service</a> (Dec 2022)
 - <a href="https://medium.com/@anfar.shafreen/few-rules-for-teams-with-diverse-individuals-1aebbef45a24" target="_blank">Few Rules for Teams with Diverse Individuals</a> (Dec 2019)